-This chapter outlines the following four goals and their related policies and proposals to guide the City of McMinnville's historic preservation program:
+This chapter outlines the following three goals and their related policies and proposals to guide the City of McMinnville's historic preservation program:

-- Goal 1: Increase Public Awareness and Understanding of McMinnville's History and its Historic Preservation Program - Goal 2: Encourage the Preservation and Rehabilitation of Historic Resources - Goal 3: Document and Protect Historic Resources - Goal 4: Increase Heritage Tourism
+- Goal 1: Promote Public Awareness and Understanding of Historic Preservation - Goal 2: Encourage the Preservation and Rehabilitation of Historic Resources - Goal 3: Document and Protect Historic Resources

-Goal 1: Increase Public Awareness and Understanding of McMinnville's History and its Historic Preservation Program
+Goal 1: Increase Public Awareness and Understanding of Historic Preservation

 Vibrant historic preservation programs must go beyond just following their preservation ordinance and seek ways to make connections between the community and preservation.
 McMinnville's historic resources contribute to its overall character and make it a desirable place to live, work, and visit.
-Promoting McMinnville's history and its historic preservation program-what it is, why it's important, and what it can do for the community-will help residents better understand McMinnville's history, its efforts to preserve that history, and how it affects them.
+Promoting historic preservation-what it is, why it's important, and what it can do for the community-will help residents better understand preservation and how it affects them.